Dates and times need to be readable. Write, abbreviate and punctuate dates and times consistently so people can understand your content.

 Sat 22 Dec.

-Use the same form when you need to leave out either the day or the year.
+Spell out the month in words when you need to leave out either the day or the year.

 The winning yacht usually reaches Hobart on